wattcarbon/open-eac-alliance/README.md

 1. A Request is submitted to the OpenEAC Alliance with a new methodology.
 2. The Request is reviewed by the maintainers and added to the queue for presentation at an OpenEAC Alliance meeting.
 3. The authors present the methodology to the OpenEAC Alliance.
-4. The authors update the methodology based on feedback.
+4. A 30-day public comment period is opened.
-5. Final Approval requires at least 3 reviewers must approve the methodology Request.
+5. After the comment period is closed, the authors update the methodology based on feedback.
-6. A copy is added to the `approved_documents` section of the repository along with that document's public comment history.
+6. If the OpenEAC Alliance approves the methodology, a copy is added to the `approved_documents` section of the repository along with that document's public comment history.
+Otherwise, the methodology is returned to the authors with feedback for revision.